 At AgDirect, most new to five-year-old equipment, including tractors, combines, sprayers and forage harvesters, can be financed for up to seven years.

-Longer terms typically have slightly higher interest rates than shorter terms; however, the flexibility longer terms offer often surpasses the extra interest paid.
+Longer terms typically have slightly higher rates than shorter terms; however, the flexibility longer terms offer often surpasses the extra money paid.
 Another notable aspect of AgDirect financing is that leases and loans ranging from two to five years have the same rate.

 “AgDirect understands producers’ unique needs and offers flexible payment structures to meet those needs,” says Weum.
 “One example is a harvest pay lease where a producer pays a minimal amount out of pocket to start the lease followed by annual payments that begin after six months.”